 All you need to do is start with at least ten empty toilet rolls.
 Then, cut them open down the length of the roll, so they’re easy to pop on and off your curtain rail.

 Then, simply place a roll between each curtain ring, to ensure the pleat falls nicely and neatly.
 Mrs Hinch says you can also cut the toilet rolls to size, depending on how big or small you want the gaps between pleats to be.
 It’s also recommended to tape the toilet rolls back up after hanging them, so that they don’t fall down when you draw the curtains at night, or open them in the morning.

-Get rid of stains on your mattress
+8. How to get rid of stains on your mattress

 Sophie suggested on This Morning that you use bicarbonate powder on the stained areas of your mattress, sprinkling it on and rubbing it in with a rubber glove.
 Of course, remove all bedding first.